Christian Values in our school community

 Christian Values underpin our whole curriculum, allowing our children to develop the moral compass required to make positive choices in life:

 - creativity and service

 - contentment and thankfulness

 - patience and perseverance

 - peace and humility

-- loyalty and commitment
+- wisdom and justice